vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 The AI needs an environment to take input from and to propose output to.

-The development of the chess app itself can be done completely from scratch or based on [python-chess](https://python-chess.readthedocs.io/en/latest/) library.
+The chess app's development itself can be done completely from scratch or based on [python-chess](https://python-chess.readthedocs.io/en/latest/) library.

 It happens that this project is based on both (to speed up development).